lynntf/lynntf.github.io/index.md

 ## Research interests

-I study mixing due to cutting-and-shuffling as it applies to systems of solid granular materials.
+I study mixing due to *cutting-and-shuffling* as it applies to systems of solid granular materials.
+Currently, I am attempting to apply mahcine learning to a simple cut-and-shuffle system (called an *ineterval exchange transform*, or *IET*), both in a *supervised learning* approach and a *reinforcement learning* approach.

 ## Processing Sketches